Hoodstrats/Hoodstrats.github.io/SpotYoinkCLI.md

 share-img: /assets/img/YIcon.png
 ---

-## SpotYoinkCLI
+#### SpotYoink

+- Simple terminal/console tool that lets you grab those amazing wallpapers Windows uses for its login screens.

 {: .box-error}
 **Note:** [Releases](https://hoodstrats.github.io/SpotYoinkCLIReleases)

-#### SpotYoink

-- Simple terminal/console tool that lets you grab those amazing wallpapers Windows uses for its login screens.

 ---

 ##### How to use